Custom Models¶

 )

-# Reuse the model for another extraction
+# Reuse the model for another contract

 result2 = extractor.extract(